 To refuel after a day of playing outside, head to the town of McCloud for dinner and drinks.
 McCloud Meat Market has protein-heavy options and you can end the night with a nightcap at McCloud Brew Works.

 On your final day, rise early to catch the sunrise from Panther Meadows, followed by a peaceful morning walk.
 Try to soak up some of the positive energy from the mountain, if you believe in that sort of thing!

 Come back into town for brunch or early lunch at The Oven Bakery.
 Afterward, you can window shop or browse the crystals at any of the eight crystal and mystic shops in downtown Mt.
 Shasta.
 In the afternoon, head to Stewart Mineral Springs Retreat – be sure to book in advance as the baths do sell out!
 Spend a few hours relaxing and detoxing after your hikes and indulgent meals.

 For dinner, drive down to Dunsmuir to end with a culinary highlight: dinner at Cafe Maddalena.
 Then it’s time for a restful night of sleep before driving back south to the Bay Area.

-Have any questions about visiting Mt.
-Shasta or south Siskiyou County?
+Have any questions about the best things to do in Mount Shasta, visiting Mt.
+Shasta, or exploring Siskiyou County?
 Let me know in the comments!

 Thanks to Discover Siskiyou for hosting me during my stay, as well as the Inn at Mount Shasta for arranging my hotel.
 This post was produced as part of a partnership agreement, but all of the companies and experiences I endorsed were included at my own discretion.